By Lt. Gen B S Pawar (Retd.)

 Current Status & Developments

 The Dhanush gun being produced by the Ordnance Factory Board (OFB) has undergone extensive user exploitation trials in the desert and high altitude.
 The Dhanush has almost 80 percent indigenous content with only the power pack and parts of electronic suite being imported – this gun has been able to achieve ranges up to 38 km.
 Indent has been placed on the OFB by the Defence Ministry for 114 Dhanush Howitzers and orders for more numbers (300) could follow based on the performance of the gun.
-Six guns have already been inducted and balance are expected to be inducted over the next four years.
+A regiment of these guns have already been inducted and balance are expected to be inducted over the next four years.
 Another important development is the acquisition of the 145 BAE Systems M777 Ultra Light Howitzers (ULH), through the Foreign Military Sales route with the United States.
 The initial two guns inducted were put through extensive exploitation trials and as brought out earlier this gun system was formally inducted into the Army on 9th Nov last year.

 For this important project BAE Systems has down selected Mahindra Defence Systems as its partner for the assembly, integration and testing of the 145 howitzers in India.
 While 25 ULH will be received in fully built up condition, the balance 120 will be assembled in India.
 One of the notable features of this gun is that it can be easily airlifted under slung by CHINOOK helicopters in the mountains, being acquired by the Air force – a great force multiplier in the mountains.

 The principle project to buy 400 x 155mm / 52 caliber towed guns followed by the indigenous manufacture of another 1180 guns which was stuck at the trial stage for the last two years, seems to be finally on track.
 In contention were the Israeli Elbit Systems (earlier Soltam) ATHOS 155mm/52 calibre and French Nexter’s TRAJAN 155mm/52 Calibre Towed Gun Systems.
-The significant feature of these trials has been the involvement of major private sector defence companies who tied up with the foreign vendors – Bharat Forge with Elbit and Larson & Toubro (L & T) with Nexter.
+The significant feature of these trials has been the involvement of major private sector defence companies who tied up with the foreign vendors – Bharat Forge with Elbit and Larsen & Toubro (L & T) with Nexter.
 As per reports the ATHOS has been selected over the TRAJAN howitzer due to its significantly lower price bid, which is stated to be even lower than the indigenously developed Dhanush gun.
 With the ATAGS also showing a lot of promise, there seems to be great hope for the future of towed gun systems, the main stay of Artillery.
 The ATAGS is under development by the DRDO with the involvement of private sector industry, namely Bharat Forge and Tata Power SED.
 This is likely to be the biggest indigenous project show casing the public-private partnership and furthering the spirit of ‘Make in India’.
 Two prototypes have been produced one each by Bharat Forge and Tata Power SED which are presently undergoing user trials in different terrains.
 While it has given ranges beyond 40 km, the ATAGS is heavier than other comparable systems and the DRDO is working towards reducing the weight.
 With the ATAGS showing great promise the Government is likely to go in for only 400 ATHOS pieces for the time being, though price will be a key factor in determining the future course of action.

 Another important project is the MGS involving